Camping in Cooler Temperatures: 5 Ways To Enjoy Your RV in Autumn

-If you are interested in extending your camping season a bit longer than you have in the past, here are some tips for staying comfortable in your RV.
+If you are interested in extending your camping season a bit longer than you have in the past, here are 5 Ways To Enjoy Your RV in Autumn.

 While the weatherman might be predicting a gorgeous 67-degree day next weekend, the temperatures might very well dip down into the 40s at night.
 Make sure you are prepared for the wide range of temperatures that campers

 experience in both the fall and spring seasons.

 We have seen so many campers run out to the store to buy sweatshirts, coats, rain boots, and socks while on fall and spring camping trips.
 Prepare to layer outfits with jackets and sweaters for the morning and evenings and t-shirts for the warm afternoons.
 The fluctuating temperatures may bring increased moisture as well.
 We never camp in the shoulder season without raincoats and waterproof footwear.